ronal2do/rn-cli/README.md

 ![rn-cli](./assets/rocks.gif)

-> This tool is it to gain time on first setup of your app, All dependencies is the leatest release using theirs cli.
+> This tool is it to gain time on the first setup of your app, All dependencies are the latest release using theirs cli.

 ## Table of contents
 1. [Usage](#usage)